NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/Hosteling Statuette.md

 * * *

 **Effect** You touch your companion, merging it into the statuette and ending the activation with the statuette in your hand (or on the ground in your space if you don't have a hand free).
-While in statuette form, your companion has the [[Conditions/Petrified|Petrified]] condition, and its size is Tiny.
+While in statuette form, your companion has the [[Petrified|Petrified]] condition, and its size is Tiny.

 * * *